Did Russian trolls try to register for a Texas Democratic convention?

 "These are not automated names caught in some spam filter," the senior intelligence official told NBC News, when he was told of the circumstances of the Texas 48.
 He points out that the suspect addresses seem to link to an actual human or humans rather than automated "bots" in that someone had to physically navigate to the website and fill out web forms.

-Special Counsel Robert Mueller's Feb.
-16 grand Jury indictment, the official points out, shows meticulous Russian low-level activity to utilize social media and influence party activists in specific states and localities.
+Special counsel Robert Mueller's Feb.
+16 grand Jury indictment, the official points out, shows meticulous Russian low-level activity to use social media and influence party activists in specific states and localities.

-Whoever is behind the Texas 48 is targeting a political party instead of voter registration systems, said the official, the "systems that state officials and homeland security are now prepared to defend."
+Whoever is behind the Texas 48 is targeting a political party instead of voter registration systems, the official said, the "systems that state officials and homeland security are now prepared to defend."

 So are the Russians coming?